 How to understand the mysterious words, phrases and expressions in Danish everyday conversation.

-Learning Danish can be fun, but let's be honest, also very frustrating.
-But no need to worry.
-With the help of two expats, the University Post has gathered some great tips and tricks on how to learn Danish.
+Learning Danish can be fun, but it can also be very frustrating.
+With the help of two expats, Copenhagen's University Post has put together some tips on how to learn Danish.

 The University of Copenhagen intranet can be tougher to get your head around than even the most complicated scientific theory.
 Here is a guide for new students who may want some shortcut tips.